|

 | John Calvin Strahorn From the Zentmyer Collection. | ||

 | 1871 Letter from John & Mollie Emmert to their 22-year-old grandson John Calvin Strahorn From the Zentmyer Collection.
 John Emmert died later that same year, in 1871.
-Image courtesy Gary Zentmyer | ||
+From the Zentmyer Collection, | ||

 | Letter of Recommendation for J.C.
-Strahorn, who resigned for health reasons.
+Strahorn, who resigned for failing health.
 From the Zentmyer Collection.
 John soon obtained a job with the Union Pacific Railroad in North Platte, Nebraska, and lived another fifty-three years. | ||

 | Union Pacific Employees Magazine, Feb 1886 Placing the J.C.
 Strahorn family in Sterling Colorado, supporting Mary Strahorn's birth there the year before. | ||

-| An early Union Pacific locomotive in Nebraska This Union Pacific Consolidaton 2-8-0 was built by Baldwin Locomotive Works in the year 1900.
-(2-8-0 refers to 2 leading wheels, 8 drive wheels, and 0 trailing wheels) It is on display in Grand Island, Nebraska.
+| Union Pacific #437 locomotive in Grand Island, Nebraska This Union Pacific Consolidaton 2-8-0 was built by Baldwin Locomotive Works in the year 1900.
+(2-8-0 refers to 2 leading wheels, 8 drive wheels, and 0 trailing wheels) It is on display at the Stuhr Museum in Grand Island, Nebraska, which we visited in May of 2026.
 These workhorses of the early 20th century were the backbone of freight service across the Great Plains.
-As they were retired, many were donated to museums in towns across Nebraska, including Grand Island, Fairbury, Sidney, Kearney, Lexington, and North Platte.
+As they were retired, many were donated to towns across Nebraska, including Grand Island, Fairbury, Sidney, Kearney, Lexington, and North Platte.
+The engineer would sit on the right, and the fireman on the left.
 The likelihood that John Calvin Strahorn operated this exact locomotive on multiple occasions during the over two decades he and Sarah lived in North Platte is inescapable, because crews operating locomotives based in North Platte would typically travel west to Sidney or east to Grand Island, where their locomotives would be serviced at a roundhouse and refilled with coal and water.
-The locomotives would then pull a train back to North Platte, with either the same or a different crew. | ||
+The locomotives would then pull a train back to North Platte, with the same or another crew. | ||

 | Locomotive Engineers Journal Jan 1915 Detailing a brief chronology of J.C.
 Strahorn's employment. | ||

-| The Strahorn house in North Platte, Nebraska The house was at 109 W. Second St., the property is now part of a retail development.
+| The Strahorn house in North Platte, Nebraska From the Zentmyer Collection.
+The house was at 109 W. Second St. The block was redeveloped into retail stores in 1928.
 From the Zentmyer Collecton.
 Looks cold. | ||

 | 1903 Sanborn Map from North Platte These Sanborn fire insurance maps are invaluable tools for seeing changes to real estate over time. | ||